AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_basics/listen_to_sound.md

 ﻿# Listening to sound events

-After you generate sound banks in Wwise, you can preview events in the Stingray **Property Editor**.
+After you generate sound banks in Wwise, you can preview events in the interactive editor's **Property Editor**.

 Click each sound bank to reveal the events tied to that sound bank.
 You must have the ~{ Asset Preview }~ window open in order for playback to occur.